-Promotions are fantastic way to build customer loyalty.
+Promotional give-aways foster customer loyalty.
 Some businesses prefer social media promotions; other companies stick to traditional mailers.
-Whatever the case, all marketers should familiarize themselves with promotions law.
+Whatever the case, they all must adhere to marketing regulations.

 Lottery Promotions Law

 Lotteries are common promotional tools, and the rules are straightforward.

 By definition, a lotteries feature a consideration (payment), chance, and reward.
 For a lottery to pass legal muster, all three must be present.